Corus International and its subsidiaries are committed to operating at the highest levels of integrity through our ethics policies and procedures.

 Corus' Integrity and Ethics Reporting Hotline hosted by Convercent (a third-party provider) makes it easy for staff or third parties to report an incident about workplace issues like fraud, harassment, theft, policy violations and other concerns.
 The system provides options for anonymous reporting and is available 24 hours a day, seven days a week, in multiple languages.

 Corus believes that all persons we encounter have the right to be protected from all forms of harm, abuse, neglect and exploitation.
-Corus has zero tolerance for abuse or exploitation by staff or associated personnel towards beneficiaries, especially children and vulnerable adults.
+Corus has zero tolerance to such ethical violations by staff or associated personnel towards beneficiaries, especially children and vulnerable adults.
 Corus commits to addressing safeguarding throughout its work, providing policy guidance, practicing prevention, reporting and response.

 Corus values honesty, integrity, and adherence to the highest of ethical standards.
 All employees have a responsibility to our fellow employees, our donors, and our partners to uphold the basic principles of business ethics and good judgment, as well as to legal compliance and adherence to Corus policies and procedures.
 The prevention and reporting of fraud is a responsibility shared by all staff.

 In our policy, "fraud" means any act that is defined in any law that applies where a potentially fraudulent act occurs.
-Fraud typically involves a factual misstatement or misrepresentation as to which the speaker intended another person to rely to his or her detriment.
-The person making the statement must either have known the statement was false or been reckless as to its truth.
+Fraud can be described as "a dishonest act or acts that intentionally uses deception to deprive an individual or entity of its money, property or other items of value.”
 Fraud can include irregularity or suspected irregularity related to organizational business and involving associates, vendors, or persons providing service or materials to the organization.
 This may include theft; embezzlement; bribery and kickbacks; misappropriation, misapplication, destruction, removal, or concealment of property; and conflicts of interest.
 These practices or acts are referred to collectively as "fraud" or "fraudulent acts" within this policy.

 We encourage all staff, partners, beneficiaries and other stakeholders to use the hotline to report incidents of suspected fraud and corruption that may affect the impact we make.